 Premiere Pro: Working with Sound Effects

 Adding sound design to videos is one of the most powerful creative tools in post-production.
 It is an amazing way to create realism, shock an audience, or heighten the emotion of a scene.
-There are many sound effects libraries online where you can license individual sounds and even some libraries that offer free effects.
-There are also sound design packs for purchase that come with hundreds of ready-to-go effects.
+One of those is our free sound effects library SFX Cellar you can start with in seconds.

 The most important part of adding sound effects to a video is making sure they synchronize realistically with the video.
 Use the audio waveform to identify the impact moment of the effect, and then line up that moment with the visual impact moment.
 For example, take a look at the waveform below for a ‘punch’ sound effect.
 The impact is visible in the middle of the clip.
 Line up that part of the waveform with when the punch occurs in the scene.